 It’s A Wonderful Life’

 ‘Part philosophical quest, part redemptive religious exploration, an original and witty look at religion and society.
 A clever and enchanting fable of self-discovery’

 ‘Wonderful… frequently hilarious… this thought-provoking exploration of homosexuality, atheism and God with a telescope is a delight’

 ‘A stimulating, entertaining story of self-exploration and redemption, as well as a recognition of the way religion deals with homosexuality in modern society’

 ‘A warm-hearted narrative of redemption that’s never judgmental but is inclusive, funny and undoubtedly heretical.
-Read it
+Read it or burn it’

 ‘Bold, witty...tackles a difficult topic in a subtle, unusual way.
 You certainly won’t read another novel like it this year’